Infidelity: Understanding Trust and Relationship Repair

 Understanding the Psychology Behind Infidelity

 While often associated with physical acts, experts define infidelity broadly as the breaking of a specific shared agreement.
-It isn't just about intimacy; it’s about secretly opening a window to an outsider while your partner believes the house is secure.
+It is not just about intimacy.

 Psychologists describe this as a "safety breach," triggering a survival response similar to physical danger.
 Viewing trust issues as a solvable psychological puzzle, rather than a personal failure, offers the clearest path toward understanding.